openedx/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

 Send an Email Message to Course Participants
 **************************************************

+..
+Important:: You cannot cancel bulk email messages after you send them.

+   Before you send a message to a wide audience, send the message only to yourself to test and review it.
+Make sure it displays as you intend it to, and that any links or media function correctly.

 To send an email message to course participants, follow these steps.

 #.
 View the live version of your course.

 #.
 Select **Instructor**, and then select **Email**.

 #.
-Select email recipients from the **Send to** option.
-If applicable, select
+From the **Send to** option, select one or more groups of email recipients.
-   more than one option.

-  * **Myself**
-  * **Staff and Administrators**
-  * **All Learners**

-4. Enter a **Subject** for the message.
-A subject is required.

-   .. note:: Errors in bulk email messages can be very visible.
-As a best
-      practice, before sending your message to a wider audience, be sure to send the message only to yourself first, for review and testing.
+   .. note:: Make sure you understand who is included or excluded when you
+      send a message to one, or a combination, of the recipient groups.
+For details, see :ref:`Bulk Email Who Is Included or Excluded`

 #.
-Enter a **Subject** for the message.
-A subject is required.
+In the **Subject** field, enter a subject for the message.

 #.
-Enter the text for the message.
-Message text is required.
+In the **Message** box, enter the text for the message.

-   For more information about options for composing your message, see :ref:`Options for Email Message Text`.
+   For details about options for composing your message, see :ref:`Options for Email Message Text`.

 #.
 Select **Send Email**.
-You can perform other tasks on the instructor
-   dashboard or navigate to other pages while you wait for your message to be sent.

-After you send a message, a bulk email task is queued for processing.
+A bulk email task is queued for processing.

 Multiple courses use the same queue to complete these tasks, so it can take some time for your message to be sent to all of its recipients.
-Consider limiting the number of messages that you send to all course participants to no more than one per week.
+You can perform other tasks on the instructor dashboard or navigate to other pages while you wait for your message to be sent.

 .. _Use Keywords in Messages: